lisitsyn/tapkee/README.md

 Exceptions are:

-- [Barnes-Hut-SNE code](tapkee/external/barnes_hut_sne/) by Laurens van der Maaten which is distributed under the [GPLv3 license](GPL-LICENSE), not yet included.
+- [Barnes-Hut-SNE code](tapkee/external/barnes_hut_sne/) by Laurens van der Maaten which is distributed under the BSD 4-clause license.

 - [Covertree code](tapkee/neighbors/covertree.hpp) by John Langford and Dinoj Surendran which is distributed under the [LGPLv3 license](LGPL-LICENSE).